djradon/public-notes/t.km.ontology.multi-level-theory.md

    - **Description**: At this level, you have the meta-class that defines the general concept of organizational units.
 This meta-class provides the template for various kinds of organizational units, such as departments, teams, or divisions.
    - **Example**: "OrganizationalUnitType" is a meta-class that describes general properties and behaviors of organizational units across different contexts.
 It serves as a blueprint for more specific classes like "Department Class."

-3. **M1 Level (Type Level): "HR Department Class"**
+3. **M1 Level (Type Level): "Department Class"**
    - **Description**: This level represents a specific type within the broader concept of OrganizationalUnitType.
-"HR Department Class" is a type that can have different kinds of departments as its subclasses, such as HR Department, Finance Department, etc.
+"Department Class" is a type that can have different kinds of departments as its subclasses, such as HR Department, Finance Department, etc.
    - **Example**: "Department Class" is a class within the "OrganizationalUnitType."
 It specifies what it means to be a department and can be further specialized into subclasses like "HR Department" or "Finance Department."

 4. **M0 Level (Instance Level): "HR Department of Company X"**